brunarv/ios-decal-to-do-list/README.md

 5. Any others that you think will impress us!

-## Grading ##
+## Grading and Submission ##

 This assignment is hand-graded!
 You must complete all requirements to obtain credit for this lab.
+You may either get checked off by one of the TA's or instructors during lab to receive instant feedback, or you may submit your code to Github to be graded later.
+If you are submitting to Github, please include all project files in a zipped folder.

 Have fun!